The Vannuccini School in America: Part II

 Romani's teacher was a gentleman named Fedele Fenaroli (1730-1818).
 Fenaroli taught at the Conservatorio di Santa Maria di Lereto in Naples, himself a pupil of Francesco Durante and Antonio Gallo.
 He is credited with maintaining the "purity of ancient doctrines."
 Gleaned from the second part of a fascinating and comprehensive account of the singing schools of Naples, you can read all three 1) here 2) here and 3) here.
 (It took some seriously creative digging to obtain the proper links.)
 The third part also notes that Niccolo Zingerelli was one of Fenaroli's students, who, if memory serves, was reported as having tutored the aforementioned Manuel Garcia II.
 Degrees of separation anyone?

 Reaching back even further, we find that Fenaroli's teacher, Francesco Durante, was a pupil of Gaetano Greco (1657- 1728) - one of the earliest singing masters in the Old Italian School in Naples.
 One of his pupils was Nicola Porpora.
 He also taught Leonardo DaVinci and Domenico Scarlatti.
 Hello!
 Genius alert.
-Greco's own teacher was Alesandro Scarlatti (1660 - 1725).
-And going back one more step, we find that Scarlatti studied with Alessandro Stadella (1639 - 1682).
+Greco's own teacher was Alessandro Scarlatti (1660 - 1725).
+And going back one more step, we find that Scarlatti studied with Alessandro Stradella (1639 - 1682).
 He got his start in Venice, lived quite the life and came to a bad end.
 Who did he study with?
 The trail goes cold.

 A bit overwhelmed?
 Try using this handy table to orient yourself.
 This link also delves deep into the history of Neapolitan conservatories.
 Just scroll up a few pages to the beginning.